Privacy Policy, Cookie Consent Banner, and Multi-State Opt-Out Pages – What Your Website Needs for Data Privacy Compliance

 PLEASE NOTE: We recommend having a lawyer review any legal documents or content that you use for the Privacy Policy to ensure it addresses the specific functions of your website.

-Even if you don’t sell data, you may still need this page if you use ad tracking services like Google Ads or Meta Pixel.
+- Other States: Have varying thresholds.
+Some apply to smaller businesses, while others have higher revenue thresholds.
+Even if you don't meet the threshold, you may still need an opt-out mechanism if you use ad tracking services like Google Ads or Meta Pixel.

-What’s On A CCPA ‘Do Not Sell My Info’ Page?
+What's On A Multi-State 'Do Not Sell' or Opt-Out Page?

 If you’re looking for examples, we’ve successfully implemented CCPA compliant pages for our clients Fat Shack and Intrepid Benefits.